GitJuski/Configuration-Management/h6-GJ(IN-PROGRESS).md

 ## LAMP by Sari Linsen https://github.com/SariLinsen/LAMP/

-- Business purpose -> Installs Apache, MariaDB and Python and changes the default page of Apache2.
+- Business purpose -> Installs Apache, MariaDB and Python, and changes the default page of Apache2.
 This creates an environment for practice and development purposes at home.
 In production use, the webserver and database shouldn't be hosted in the same machine.

 - License: